krakend/krakend-documentation/authorization/jwt-validation.md

 The internal component responsible for validating tokens is called **krakend-jose**.

 ## JWT tokens
-KrakenD uses standard JWT tokens to protect endpoints, using JSON Web Signature (**JWS**), to check the tokens' digital signature ensuring the integrity of the contained claims and protecting against attacks using tampered tokens.
+KrakenD uses standard JWT tokens to protect endpoints, using JSON Web Signature (**JWS**), to check the tokens' digital signature, ensuring the integrity of the contained claims and protecting against attacks using tampered tokens.

 A JWT token is a `base64` encoded string with the structure **header.payload.signature**.